orsdev/bazara-analytics/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is private and proprietary.

-## 👥 Authors

-Bazara Technologies Team

-## 🐛 Known Issues

-None at this time.
-Please report issues via the issue tracker.

-## 📞 Support

-For support, email support@bazara.com or open an issue in the repository.